 Which G Adventures tours do you recommend?
-Where should I go?
-And which style of tour should I take?
+Where should I take a tour?
+Which style of tour should I take?
 What can I expect on a G Adventures tour?
 Which G Adventures tours have you taken?
 If I am usually an independent traveler, would I enjoy a G Adventures tour?

 These are questions we get often, and the answers vary dramatically depending upon your travel goals, style, available time and budget.
 We've taken fourteen G Adventures tours over the last nine years as part of their Wanderers program.
 These tours have been all around the world, in destinations as unique as Iran and Haiti, as well as to adventure and adrenaline-driven destinations like Antarctica, Tanzania and New Zealand.